 Amid the crisis when countries are struggling to meet demands for medical equipment, 3D printing is an effective and low-cost method to fill the manufacturing gaps.
-During this pandemic, 3D printing has been employed by people in medical, architectural and educational fields.
-3D printing starts from digital 3D file of an object, which can be created by CAD modeling software or 3D scanning, or downloaded from open-source database.
-Creating 3D file through software is not suitable for amateurs, and it usually takes several days or even months to create a printable 3D model.
+During this pandemic, 3D printing has been employed by people in the medical, architectural, and educational fields.
+3D printing starts from the digital 3D file of an object, which can be created by CAD modeling software or 3D scanning, or downloaded from an open-source database.
+Creating 3D files through software is not suitable for amateurs, and it usually takes several days or even months to create a printable 3D model.

-3D scanning overcomes the inconvenience, and creates 3D files faster and easier.
+3D scanning overcomes the inconvenience and creates 3D files faster and easier.
 Normally a 3D scanner shortens modeling time in minutes or hours.
 The 3D files can be directly exported to 3D printers for printing, or post-processed to make some alterations.
-The combination of 3D scanner and 3D printer will bring more possibilities to manufacturing, saving time, money and labor for manufacturers, creating more fun for customers.
+The combination of 3D scanners and 3D printers will bring more possibilities to manufacturing, saving time, money, and labor for manufacturers, creating more fun for customers.